Types of eCommerce Business Models With Examples (2026)

 The Consumer-to-Consumer (C2C) eCommerce model is when individuals sell products or services directly to other individuals.
 These transactions usually occur on online platforms that connect buyers and sellers.
 The items are usually second-hand.
 In rare cases, the items can be new.

-- eBay is a famous example of the C2C model, where users buy and sell items directly to each other through online auctions or direct sales.
+An example of this model is a person selling a second-hand PlayStation on a platform like Facebook Marketplace. eBay is a famous example of the C2C model, where users buy and sell items directly to each other through online auctions or direct sales.
+Other popular C2C platforms include Poshmark, Mercari, and Depop.

 Consumer to Business (C2B)